EU MDR Clinical Evaluation Requirement – Understanding the CER

-Is the Clinical Evaluation Report (CER) a one-time activity?
+Is the Clinical Evaluation Report (CER) a One-time Activity?

 They are used to determine the overall acceptability of the device basis its risk/benefit analysis.
-Any notable changes that impact the initial data should be recorded and the CER should be updated accordingly.
+Therefore, any notable changes that impact the initial data should be recorded, and the CER should be updated accordingly.
 Failure to do so could risk conformity with the MDD/MDR.

 Summary: You will likely need to engage a cer writer continuously to update your report over the years.

-How will Europe’s new Medical Device Regulation (EU MDR) Impact CERs?
+How will Europe’s New Medical Device Regulation (EU MDR) Impact CERs?

 Medical Device Manufacturers must demonstrate that the device under evaluation is substantially equivalent in terms of safety and effectiveness to the aforementioned equivalent products (technically termed predicates).

 Greater emphasis on clinical investigations – Your CER Writer and Effective Literature Search

 Manufacturers often submit literature reviews containing existing clinical studies for equivalent products.
-Now with the EU MDR, the use of scientific literature as a sole means for clinical assessment will become strictly regulated.
-Pre-market clinical studies though time consuming and more expensive are essential for new technology and indications.
+With the EU MDR, scientific literature as a sole means for clinical assessment will become strictly regulated.
+Though time-consuming and more expensive, pre-market clinical studies are essential for new technology and indications.

-This is not mandated explicitly by MDR, but we know it be common practice among Notified Body Reviewers.
+This is not mandated explicitly by MDR, but we know it is common among Notified Body Reviewers.
 Your CER writer and medical writing staff must be familiar with meddev 2.7.1 to conduct these reviews effectively.

 What About Post Market Surveillance under EU MDR?